vuestorefront/vue-storefront/docs/guide/extensions/introduction.md

 - **Server-side part** which is a [Vue Storefront API extension](https://github.com/DivanteLtd/vue-storefront/blob/master/docs/guide/extensions/extending-api.md) and should be used if you want to add some endpoints to `vue-storefront-api` or interact with Elastic Search.

 # Where extensions are located
-- On the client side extension modules should be placed in `src/modules` folder of `vue-storefront` and registered in `src/modules/index.ts`
+- On the client side extension modules should be placed in `src/modules` folder of `vue-storefront` or installed via NPM cli and registered in `src/modules/index.ts`
 - On the server side extensions should be placed in `src/api/extensions` folder of `vue-storefront-api` and registered in config file

 # Writing extensions